loveencounterflow/intertype/README.md

 ) or ( d is 'foo' )` implicitly defines a weird type with the weird name 'is_legal_input' that has exactly two members, an integer number and a three-character string.
-This, indeed, is a desirable property, because on the one hand it makes the decision whether 'that thing over there' 'is' a 'type' (in most all cases: trivially) testable; on the other, it also assures us that **all functions that are only composed of calls to type definitions and logical operators define a type, too** (even if some of those happen to be synonymous to existing types or be equivalent to trivial types like `any` or `all`).
+This, indeed, is a desirable property, because on the one hand it makes the decision whether 'that thing over there' 'is' a 'type' (in most all cases: trivially) testable; on the other, it assures us that **all functions that are only composed of calls to type definitions and logical operators define a type, too** (even if some of those happen to be synonymous to existing types or be equivalent to trivial types like `any` or `all`); in particular, this means that **unions (generalizations) of types** according to this definition are unequivocally types according to this definition, too, as are **intersections (refinements) of types**.

+> As for whether one should encourage or discourage synonymous types—types with multiple names and
+> definitions but identical element sets—the policy is that unwarranted duplication is, of course, to be
+> avoided, but clarity and specificity are desirable.
+In other words, when you find yourself writing
+> `validate.integer x` a lot in one module, chances are that you should really declare a custom type
+> `declare mytype = ( x ) -> isa.integer x` *even if that at the moment is nothing more than replicating an
+> existing definition*.
+If you find yourself writing things like `validate.positive_integer x; validate.even
+> x` then you should almost certainly define a type that checks for `( isa.positive_integer x ) and ( isa.
+> even x)`.

 # `value` and `nowait`